-Some of the Status Flags are cleared by writing a logical one to them.
-Note that, the CBI and SBI instructions will only operate on the specified bit, and can therefore be used on registers containing such Status Flags.
-The CBI and SBI instructions work on registers in the address range 0x00 to 0x1F, only.
+Some of the status flags are cleared by writing a logical one to them.
+Note that, the CBI and SBI instructions will only operate on the specified bit, and can therefore be used on registers containing such status flags.
+The CBI and SBI instructions work with registers 0x00 to 0x1F only.

-The I/O and Peripherals Control Registers are explained in later sections.
+The I/O and peripherals control registers are explained in later sections.

-5.4.1 General Purpose I/O Registers
+6.4.1 General Purpose I/O Registers

-The ATtiny261/461/861 contains three General Purpose I/O Registers.
-These registers can be used for storing any information, and they are particularly useful for storing global variables and Status Flags.
-General Purpose I/O Registers within the address range 0x00 - 0x1F are directly bit-accessible using the SBI, CBI, SBIS, and SBIC instructions.
+The Atmel ATtiny261/461/861 contains three general purpose I/O registers.
+These registers can be used for storing any information, and they are particularly useful for storing global variables and status flags.
+General purpose I/O registers within the address range 0x00 - 0x1F are directly bit-accessible using the SBI, CBI, SBIS, and SBIC instructions.

-5.5.1 EEARH - EEPROM Address Register
+6.5.1 EEARH and EEARL - EEPROM Address Register